Kickstart Scheme – A Guide for Employers

 No. There’s no requirement to employ them after 6 months.

 Though I’m sure you’d be able to offer permanent roles to them should you wish.

 However, the main goal of these placement is to give young people skills to make them fundamentally more employable in the long term.
 The Government published material references things like CV writing skills, interview skills and timekeeping.
 Though any other valuable skills that could be provided would, of course, be welcome.

 The Government is going to pay the employer directly to the tune of a minimum wage, National Insurance Contributions and Pension Contributions for 25 hours per week.

 Bear in mind that the Kickstarters will all be aged 16 to 24 and as such the minimum wage varies.

 What do employers have to offer?

-There is no formal documentation on this at the time of writing.
+There is no formal documentation on this within the Government guidance – no explicit list that is to say.
 But placements of this nature aren’t intended just as free labour, of course.

 You should be offering training, real work experience and helping these young people to build their professional skills.